andreacool22/INFO550Project/README.md

 ``` bash
 make install
 ```
-From the project folder you can run the following bash code:
+To generate the report, from the project folder you can run the following bash code:

 ``` bash
 make report